pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE -- main page

-Adding these new features will require us to do a bit of work in the background; our existing site works fine for what it is, but it's not very extensible, so we'll fix that as we go.
-You'll learn about the Flask-Login extension, database migrations, and virtualenvs -- all very useful stuff :-)
+Adding these new features will require us to do a bit of work in the background; our existing site works fine for what it is, but it's not very extensible, and we'll fix that as we go.
+You'll learn about the Flask-Login extension, database migrations, and virtualenvs -- all very useful stuff.

 Let's get started!

-## Handling login and logout
+## Handling login and logout: the basics

-Just like we did before, we'll start off by designing how the site should work.
+Just like we did before, we'll start off by designing how the site should look.
 We already have a page that lists all of the comments, and allows people to add new comments.
 But we don't have a login page, so let's start by writing one.
 Log in to PythonAnywhere, then go to the "Files" tab, and then down into the "mysite" directory that contains your code, and then to the "templates" subdirectory.
-Enter the filename "login_page.html" into the "new file" input, then click the "new file button".
+Enter the filename "login_page.html" into the "new file" input, then click the "new file" button.
 You'll find yourself in the (hopefully very familiar) editor, where you should enter the following HTML template code:

     <html>